-Which Boat Ramps Are Best … and Why (and where to fish & swim)
+Which Boat Ramps Are Best … and Why (Plus Where to Swim and Fish)

-MyCanyonLake.com asked U.S.Army Corps of Engineers Natural Resource Specialist Samuell Price, a biologist with years of experience at Canyon Lake, for his insight into all boats ramps and fishing spots, including those managed by the Water Oriented Recreation District of Comal County (WORD) on behalf of the county.
+MyCanyonLake.com asked U.S.Army Corps of Engineers (USACE) Natural Resource Specialist Samuell Price, a biologist with years of experience at Canyon Lake, for his insight into all boats ramps and fishing spots around Canyon Lake.

 - Overseeing the cleaning and repair of parks, daily maintenance.
 Managing the logistics of purchasing, arranging for tools and gear.